Pontifical Catholic University of Peru: History

 In 2008, the McGregor Building is built at its headquarters.
 In 2014 the Faculty of Performing Arts is created.

 In 2016, due to the new university licensing process by the National Superintendence of Higher University Education (SUNEDU), after complying with the basic conditions of educational quality, the PUCP was licensed, being the second private university to do and the first university to be licensed for a period of 10 years (something that only some universities such as Cayetano Heredia, San Agustin, Engineering and San Marcos University achieved).

+As of December 2018 the rector and vicerectors faced charges due to mismanagement issues, and Rector Marcial Rubio had to resign after a scandal of fraud, usury, and keeping two sets of accounts.
+The subsequent administration initiated the return of overcharged fees, and introduced corresponding internal reforms.

 Naming controversy

 The university is presently experiencing a debate over its taken name.
-The debate over the pontifical and catholic status of the university dates back to the 1991 Apostolic Exhortation "Ex Corde Ecclesiae" of Pope John Paul II, in which the pope legislated the essential norms for institutes of higher education which wished to be known as "Catholic."
+The debate over the pontifical and catholic status of the university dates back to the 1991 Apostolic Exhortation Ex corde Ecclesiae of Pope John Paul II, in which the pope legislated the essential norms for institutes of higher education which wished to be known as "Catholic."
 Catholic authorities claim that for twenty years these norms were not implemented by the university, despite Vatican requests.
 It is alleged that the university had refused to allow the Peruvian bishops an official seat on the board of governance and access to the administration of bequests and other sources of funding.

 In October 2011, Cardinal Péter Erdő, 59, Metropolitan Archbishop of Esztergom-Budapest, President of the Hungarian Episcopal Conference was named apostolic visitor to the college.
 Erdő had requested that the university implement the norms by Easter 2012.

 Under canon law, the pontifical title allows certain acknowledged Catholic universities to obtain various ecclesiastical degrees aside from normal civil degrees.
 Certain seminaries require, for instance, that those teaching classes of theology and canon law hold pontifical degrees in those subjects only obtainable with the permission and recognition by the Holy See.

 In a televised interview with Peruvian channel RPP TV, the attorney for the Archdiocese of Lima, Natale Amprimo, issued a press statement stating that the Archdiocese may decide to file a lawsuit against the university if they do not revise their name soon.
 Amprimo cited article 83 of the P.U.C.P.
 University Act, i.e. "goods coming from donations, legacies and bequests are subject to the regime established by the donor".